-The term 'off-premises' means that the agreement was entered into when the business operator and the consumer were present at the same time at a place other than the business operator's permanent or temporary place of business; or after the consumer had been provided with a quote at such a place, on the business operator's premises, or with the aid of some form of remote communication in conjunction with the consumer being contacted by the business operator at another location where they were both present at the same time; or during a trip organised by the business operator for marketing and sales purposes.
+The term 'off-premises' means that the agreement was entered into in one of the following ways:

+- 1. When the business operator and the consumer were present at the same time at a place other than the business operator's permanent or temporary place of business. - The consumer is provided with a quote at such a place, on the business operator's premises, or with the aid of some form of remote communication immediately in conjunction with the consumer being contacted by the business operator at another location where they were both present at the same time. - 3.
+During a trip organised by the business operator for marketing and sales purposes.

 The stipulation regarding a cooling-off period means the customer can change their mind within the cooling-off period.
 The customer does not need to give any reason for exercising their revocation right.